The-International-Screeps-Bot/The-International-Open-Source/README.md

 If you want to join us in development for this bot, please join our [discord server](https://discord.gg/5QubDsB786) and share what you're working on, or hoping to add.
 We're happy to review issues, merge pull requests, and add collaborators!

+An extra special thanks to Panda Master, Allorrian, Plaid Rabbit, Aerics, and DefaultO for their essential contribution to this project.

 ## Support

 If you'd like to support the project, Carson Burke (AKA MarvinTMB) is happy to accept single time or monthly donations through the following links.